Whether you’re just starting out in business, or you’ve been your own boss for years, the end of the financial year (EOFY) can be a busy time.

 Tax record keeping requirements

-As a business owner, you need to keep records of all of your financial transactions under Australian tax law.
-This includes documentation explaining how your income and expenses were calculated, as well as documents supporting these calculations and any other elections or choices you have made within your tax return/s.
+As a business owner, you need to keep records of all transactions related to your tax, super and registration affairs.
+Tax records include documentation explaining how your income and expenses were calculated and any other elections or choices you have made within your tax return/s.

 For example, if you use your home internet for business purposes and plan to claim a portion of the cost on your tax return, you’ll need to have supporting documentation (such as a usage log and tax invoice) to support the percentage of the cost you are claiming through tax.